Logo Voyage

 Fishing

 Fishing by the trail is mostly allowed, but requires paying a fee to get a permit.
-Check details.

 Drink

 Plenty of water is available along the trail in most areas.
 Higher plateaus can be devoid of good sources especially in dry years, so it is worth checking with locals if conditions are drier than normal.
-It is fine to drink as long as the water is either moving (streams should be at least half a meter in width, as a thumb rule), or large/deep enough to not get stagnant.
+It is fine to drink as long as the water is either moving (streams should be at least half a meter in width, as a rule of thumb), or large/deep enough to not get stagnant.
 Special care should be taken in lemming years, since dead carcasses may contaminate the water.

 Books